I set forth to write a song for you

 Necessary to compose your song …

-but I’ve been singing too long.
+but you’ve been singing too long.

 hymnals … spirituals … and heart break anthems;